BuildOnViction/gitbook/developer-guide/working-with-tomochain/tomochain-private-testnet-setup.md

 * Require for confirm tx in Foundation MultiSignWallet: `1`
 * Account confirm Team MultiSignWallet: 2 or more addresses
 * Require for confirm tx in Team MultiSignWallet: `1`
-* Enter swap wallet address for fund 55 million TOMO: Any address
+* Enter swap wallet address for fund 55 million VIC: Any address
 * Enter account be pre-funded: Any address, should be at least 1
 * Enter Network ID: Any number
 * Export genesis file